youngcilmi007/youngcilmi007/README.md

 ---

-### 💬 Favorite Motto
+### 💬 Personal Motto
-> “Compliance isn’t about checking boxes — it’s about building trust.”
+> “Security without governance is chaos — and governance without action is theater.”